 Gary Wilhelm is a Senior Business Development Consultant with more than 25 years of experience providing sustainable solutions for lake, pond and wetland challenges.
 He focuses on cultivating relationships with clients to exceed their property goals and has extensive knowledge on all aspects of freshwater management.
 Gary has valuable experience working with homeowners associations, property management companies and private property owners.
 He also has an extensive background working with golf course superintendents, general managers, golf course architects and golf pros, and has served as a member of the Florida Golf Course Superintendents Association for more than 25 years.

 Gary enjoys spending time with friends and family, reading, and watching sports.
 He’s an avid Dolphins and Miami Hurricane fan, as well as a competitive golfer.
 In fact, he carries a +2 handicap and has played in many qualifiers for PGA tour events throughout the years.

-Mike Bayless is a regional leader in south Florida.
+Mike Bayless is a regional manager in south Florida.
 Mike has more than 21 years of experience helping clients identify aquatic plant and algae species found in their areas and properly manage them in order to maintain a healthy ecosystem.
 Invaluable on-the-job experiences have allowed Mike to play a part in a wide range of aquatic-related projects, encompassing annual maintenance on thousands of ponds per year and treating countless acres of invasive wetland plants.
 He has received numerous certifications and credentials that expertly qualify him to manage lakes, ponds and wetlands, and uses his extensive knowledge base to educate new hires, clients and industry peers.